smclaughlan/psstats/README.md

 Auth0 is used for logging in users with their accounts on popular services such as Google.
 This also means user data doesn't need to be saved to the database.

 ### Grommet
-Grommet is a React component library that PlanetSide Stats makes heavy use of in displaying stats.
+Grommet is a React component library that the project makes heavy use of in displaying stats.
 The DataTable and Meter components were especially helpful in this case.

 ![](documentation/images/scoreperclass.png)